REPROSEC/dolev-yao-star/README.md

 ## Running the case studies

-The easiest way to try out the DY\* case studies quickly is to run them from a docker image.
+The easiest way to try out the DY\* case studies quickly is to run them from a docker image:

 ### Preparation